 • Visibly damaged wood on your home

-If you notice any of the signs above and cannot otherwise explain their cause, we recommend scheduling a termite inspection.
+If you notice any of the signs above and can’t otherwise explain their cause, we recommend scheduling a termite inspection.
 Your pest control specialist will investigate each sign of termite activity to confirm the cause and prescribe a treatment plan.
 We’ve researched the termite inspection process to let you know what you can expect.

 The Termite Inspection Process

+The time this takes will depend on your property size and how accessible your woodwork is, but in general, it takes about 45 minutes, according to a Terminix representative.
 After the inspection is wrapped up, the technician will break down what they found, outline how they can help eliminate the insects, and give you a quote for the cost to deal with your termites if you need it.

 What Termite Inspectors Look For